 For academic presses, remember to abbreviate the name of the publisher by replacing University Press with UP such as Boston UP or U of New Mexico P.

 Sometimes you’ll see various publication dates listed as the original object was published in various formats throughout the years.
 How do you know which one to use in your MLA citation entry?
-Chose the one that best fits your experience in finding that source.
+Choose the one that best fits your experience in finding that source.
 If you use an online source that also appears in print, use the date of the online source as that’s the actual object you are citing.

 Again, remember the key is to make sure your reader can find the exact source you cited.
 Your entry is creating a path to that source.